Physical Medicine & Rehabilitation Residency

 Compensation is based on the level of postgraduate training and subject to all applicable withholdings.
 Full benefit packages, including malpractice and family medical insurance coverage, are provided by NYU Langone or by Bellevue.
 We distribute a summary of benefits to each candidate once they are accepted to the program.

-Our residents work hard learning the skills needed to care for their patients, but find there are many opportunities to enjoy their time in New York City while bonding with their fellow residents.
+Our residents work hard to learn the skills needed to care for their patients but find many opportunities to enjoy their time in New York City while bonding with their fellow residents.
 Throughout the year, our residents organize many social activities and extracurricular events, including happy hours, dinners, ski trips, camping trips, sporting events, and sailing.
-Each December, the entire department comes together for a holiday party that includes a fine catered dinner and dancing at an upscale facility.
+Each December, the entire department comes together for a holiday party.

 Residency Application Process and Prerequisites

 We invite top applicants to an interview.
 All applicants who receive an invitation must participate in the interview to be considered for admission to the program.
-We are conducting all interviews for 2020–21 virtually.
+We will conduct all interviews for 2025–26 virtually.